Category

 Cover of AlertMedia Global Threat Intelligence Guide

 When a hurricane is headed straight down your path, security and safety operations can get complex quickly—especially when you’ve got people and sites all over the region.
-Thales Group, a multinational corporation with 50+ locations in North America alone, learned this first-hand.
+Thales Group, a multinational corporation with 50+ locations in North America, learned this first-hand.

 Their emergency communication platform failed during a severe East Coast storm.
 As a result, they couldn’t get messages to the right people or confirm whether employees were safe when it counted most.